MetalKnight/woss-ns3/README.md

 'woss-ns3' module will be automatically installed by the ns3 app installer, but this feature is not yet complete.

 It can also be manually installed:
-- by downloading and installing the recommended Acoustic Toolbox library
+- by downloading and installing the *recommended* Acoustic Toolbox library
-- with optional NetCDF support, by downloading and installing the recommended HDF5, NetCDF libraries, with NetCDF4 format support
+- with optional NetCDF support, by downloading and installing the *recommended* HDF5, NetCDF libraries, with NetCDF4 format support
-- by downloading and installing the latest WOSS library
+- by downloading and installing the latest WOSS library with optional NetCDF4 + HDF5 support
 - by cloning this repository in the `<ns3-dir>/src` path and then running one of the following:
   - NetCDF4 and HDF5 support `./waf configure
 --with-woss-source=<woss_source_path> --with-woss-library=<woss_lib_path> --with-netcdf4-install=<netcdf4_and_hdf5_installed_path>`
   - with no NetCDF support `./waf configure --with-woss-source=<woss_source_path> --with-woss-library=<woss_lib_path>`
 - for info on how to install all the required libraries with the suggested paths, please check http://telecom.dei.unipd.it/ns/woss/doxygen/installation.html
+- in order to compile custom woss-ns3 code launched from the ns-3 "scratch" directory, due to a unresolved warning in the NetCDF-C++4 v4.3.1 library, it is recommended to manually remove the line 18 from the `<netcdf4_and_hdf5_installed_path>/include/ncGroup.h` file.

 *Any issue should be reported via github Issue tracker*.